In-person Pilgrimage

 6:30 PM Evening program at Granada High School Auditorium,

-201 S Hoisington St., Granada, CO
+201 S Hoisington St., Granada, CO.

-Saturday May 18
+Saturday May 17, Amache NHS

 In addition to Denver, Colorado Springs is an optional airport that can save close to 100 miles driving distance vs. arriving in Denver.
 Pilgrims can drive from Colorado Springs south on Interstate 25 to Pueblo, Colorado, then due east on Highway 50 to Amache, planning to arrive at the cemetery by 11:00 a.m. on Saturday.